Antitrust Policy

 Ownership of Materials and Information

-Any material or information that may be created, prepared, or modified in the capacity as a Committee member either by themselves or with other members of the Committee (Works) are “works made for hire” and are the sole property of NCRA; and, therefore, NCRA shall own all right, title and interest in and to the Works, including the entire and exclusive copyrights in the Works.
+Any material or information that may be created, prepared or modified, in my capacity as a Committee or Board member either by myself or with other members of the Committee (Works) are “works made for hire” and are the sole property of NCRA and, therefore, NCRA shall own all right, title and interest in and to the Works, including the entire and exclusive copyrights in the Works.